MLB Betting Odds in Colorado

-From moneylines to run lines, totals, futures, parlays and props, Colorado sportsbooks provide a variety of MLB betting markets.
-From spring training to the World Series, retail and online sportsbooks in Colorado cover all the bases for betting on baseball.
+From moneylines to run lines, totals, futures, parlays and props, Colorado sportsbooks have a ton of MLB betting markets.

 The sheer number of games throughout the MLB season dictates how much money is bet on baseball at legal sportsbooks across the US.
 The same holds true in CO, where the Colorado Rockies have been the Centennial State’s boys of summer for more than 25 years.

-From sports betting apps to MLB bets, and the best of CO baseball’s rich history, here’s a close look at MLB sports betting in Colorado.
+From sports betting apps to live MLB odds—and a snapshot of CO baseball’s rich history—here’s a look at MLB sports betting in Colorado.